Patient education: Exercise (Beyond the Basics)

 There are three main types of exercise:

 This topic review discusses exercise and its benefits for adults.
 A separate topic discusses exercise recommendations for people with arthritis.
-(See "Patient information: Arthritis and exercise (Beyond the Basics)".)
+(See "Patient education: Arthritis and exercise (Beyond the Basics)".)

 Aerobic exercise — Aerobic exercise involves exertion such as walking, running, or swimming, which increases the flow of blood through the heart.
 Aerobic means "with oxygen" and refers to working at a level where the large muscles get adequate oxygen from the blood to sustain prolonged activity.
 Spontaneous activity (fidgeting) can burn 100 to 800 calories/day.